SeanShubin/todo-application/README.md

 # Todo Application sample for Scala training
+- It is more important for code to be easy to maintain perpetually, than it is to be easy to write initially

 ## Differing opinions
 - You may not agree with all of my design principles, and that is fine